-On June 21, 2021 the Company announced the start of the bulk sampling program and on August 19, 2021 announced that sample collection was complete, with 2,500 bulk sample bags (approximately 2,200 wet tonnes of kimberlite) delivered to the Company's laydown near the community of Naujaat.
-In late September 2021 the sample bags were transferred to a sealift for shipment to the SRC processing and diamond recovery laboratory in Saskatoon.
-DMS processing and diamond recoveries started during the fall of 2021 and on April 26, 2022 the Company announced initial diamond recoveries for the first 70% of the sample, representing material from the A28 geological unit of Q1-4.
+In August 2021 the Company completed collection and delivery of 2,500 bulk sample bags (approximately 2,200 wet tonnes of kimberlite) to the Company's laydown near the community of Naujaat.
+The sample bags were subsequently shipped to the Saskatchewan Research Council processing and diamond recovery laboratory in Saskatoon.
+DMS processing and diamond recoveries were caried out over the period from fall 2021 to summer 2022.

+On April 26, 2022 the Company announced initial diamond recoveries for the first 70% of the sample, representing material from the A28 geological unit of Q1-4.
 A total of 268 diamonds (117.98 carats) greater than +9 DTC were recovered from 1,316 tonnes collected from A28.
 This includes 33 diamonds larger than the 3 grainer size class (~0.66 carat) and 21 diamonds larger than 1 carat.
 The three largest diamonds are 3.31 carats (Fancy intense orange irregular cube aggregate), 3.07 carats (Grey (boart) cubic aggregate), and 2.76 carats (off-white irregular octahedral aggregate).
 A summary of the +9 DTC diamond recoveries is provided in the table below along with comparable results from the 2014 bulk sample collected from the A28 unit of Q1-4 (sample A282014).